2023

 ● I’ve reached a milestone: I’ve finally learned how to edit my online Journal; I spent all day today doing so.
 It was very satisfying.

-Monday, 7-17-2023: I don’t use the air conditioning in my apartment (to avoid the noise and the cost).
-I have a simple procedure to deal with hot weather: when the temperature outside it cooler than inside, I open my front door; when it’s hotter, I close it.
+Monday, 7-17-2023: I refrain from using the air conditioning in my apartment (to avoid the noise and the cost).
+I have a simple procedure to deal with hot weather: when the temperature outside it cooler than inside, I open my front door; when it’s hotter, I keep it closed.

 Friday, 7-21-2023: Monday (7-17-2023) there was a gasoline smell coming from my car.
 Wednesday, it became a major gasoline leak, and I had to have my car towed to my mechanic’s shop for repair.
 The car is supposed to be ready today for me to pick up.